Occupational Therapy Assistant—Associate in Applied Science (AAS) Degree

 What have graduates gone on to do?

-MCC OTA students have been hired by locals school districts, skilled nursing facilities, and local children's outpatient clinics throughout the area.
+MCC OTA students have been hired by local school districts, skilled nursing facilities, and local children's outpatient clinics throughout the area.
+Some students have decided to get higher degrees in occupational therapy at four-year institutions through bridge programs.

 Outside of the Classroom